 It is the mission of the Foster/Kinship/Adoption Education Program to provide quality education and support opportunities to caregivers of children and youth in out-of-home care, so that these providers may meet the foster children's educational, emotional, behavioral, and developmental needs.

-In order to become a licensed foster parent, you must participate in one of the PRIDE pre-service training sessions.
-The twenty-four hours of training covers the following areas:
+In order to become a licensed foster parent, you must participate in the RFA (Resource Family Approval) Training.
+The Four Modules involve twelve hours of training which cover the following areas:

 - Appreciation for special needs of foster and kinship children

 - How to access health services and community resources

 - How foster care fits into the Child Welfare System